PenguinMod/PenguinMod-ExtensionsGallery/README.md

 If an extension does not specify a license, it is assummed to be released under the MIT license with the copyright holders being the people credited to said extension.

+Extension thumbnails and documentation are under the MIT license.

 ## Submitting an extension